Emotional blackmail: General

 The first documented use of "emotional blackmail" appeared in 1947 in the Journal of the National Association of Deans of Women in the article "Discipline and Group Psychology".
 The term was used to describe one type of problematic classroom control model often used by teachers.
 Esther Vilar, an Argentine physician and anti-feminist writer, also used the term "emotional blackmail" in the early 1970s to describe a parenting strategy observed among some mothers with multiple children.

 Emotional blackmail typically involves two people who have established a close personal or intimate relationship (parent and child, spouses, siblings, or two close friends).
 Children, too, will employ special pleading and emotional blackmail to promote their own interests, and self-development, within the family system.

 Emotional blackmailers use fear, obligation and guilt in their relationships, ensuring that others feel afraid to cross them, obligated to give them their way and swamped by guilt if they resist.
 Knowing that someone close to them wants love, approval or confirmation of identity and self-esteem, blackmailers may threaten to withhold them (e.g., withhold love) or take them away altogether, making the second person feel they must earn them by agreement.
 Fear, obligation or guilt is commonly referred to as "FOG".
 FOG is a contrived acronym—a play on the word "fog" which describes something that obscures and confuses a situation or someone's thought processes.

 The person who is acting in a controlling way often wants something from the other person that is legitimate to want.
 They may want to feel loved, safe, valuable, appreciated, supported, needed, etc. This is not the problem.
 The problem is often more a matter of how they are going about getting what they want, or that they are insensitive to others' needs in doing so, and how others react to all of this.

 Under pressure, one may become a sort of hostage, forced to act under pressure of the threat of responsibility for the other's breakdown.
 One could fall into a pattern of letting the blackmailer control his/her decisions and behavior, lost in what Doris Lessing described as "a sort of psychological fog".

-Emotional blackmail is a punishment that can take place in romantic relationships.
-For instance, in an unpleasant divorce, the emotional blackmailer might warn that if their spouse files for divorce, they would retain the financial assets or never allow them to interact with the children.
-Such actions might make the victim angry as they feel they are being controlled and unable to react in a healthy way.